- Hemorrhoids are swollen blood vessels that can be painful and irritated.

 This procedure involves injecting a chemical into the hemorrhoid.
 The chemical causes the hemorrhoid to shrink and stops it from bleeding.
 Most people experience little or no pain with the shot.

 A hemorrhoidectomy is used for large external hemorrhoids and internal hemorrhoids that have prolapsed.
 This procedure usually takes place in a hospital.
-You and the surgeon will decide on the best anesthesia to use during the surgery.
+You and your surgeon will decide on the best anesthesia to use during the surgery.
 Choices include:

 You can aid in your own recovery by: